ulrich-oberhofer/Understanding-the-European-energy-crisis-through-structural-causal-models/SCM/README.md

 Causal inference to investigate french electricity market
 ==============================

-structural causal model of nuclear availebility in France

 Main notebooks are 01-get_data_nuc.ipynb for data acquisition, 04-evaluate_scm.ipynb for creation, fit and evaluation of structured causal model via DoWhy